Young Woman and the Sea: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 26 critics, indicating "generally favorable" reviews.

-Glenn Kenny of The New York Times gave a positive review of the film, writing that "this is one of those movies that proves, when they’ve got a mind to, they can still make them like they used to."
-Kate Erbland of IndieWire wrote that "the real Ederle accomplished so much, it’s hard to imagine cramming it all into one tidy feature.
-The one we’ve got?
-It’s good enough, rousing enough, compelling enough."
+Glenn Kenny of The New York Times gave a positive review of the film, writing that "this is one of those movies that proves, when they've got a mind to, they can still make them like they used to."
+Kate Erbland of IndieWire wrote that "the real Ederle accomplished so much, it's hard to imagine cramming it all into one tidy feature.
+The one we've got?
+It's good enough, rousing enough, compelling enough."

-Charles Bramesco of The Guardian criticized the movie's "anodyne, Disneyfied" take on feminism, writing that "you’d be hard-pressed to find a living person who believes women should not be allowed to go swimming".
+Charles Bramesco of The Guardian criticized the film's "anodyne, Disneyfied" take on feminism, writing that "you'd be hard-pressed to find a living person who believes women should not be allowed to go swimming".
 Derek Smith of Slant Magazine said that the film creates "virtually no dramatic tension" because it "leaves no room for doubt about what Trudy Ederle will accomplish".

 Filmmakers J. J. Abrams and William Goldenberg both cited it as among their favorite films of 2024.